minio/docs/source/lifecycle-management/transition-objects-to-azure.rst

        *must* correspond to an :abbr:`Azure (Microsoft Azure)` user with the required :ref:`permissions
        <minio-lifecycle-management-transition-to-azure-permissions-remote>`.

+       You cannot change this account name after creating the tier.

    * - :mc-cmd:`KEY <mc admin tier add account-key>`
      - The corresponding key for the specified ``ACCOUNT``.